'What matters to you?'

 Step 1: think about what matters to you

-Spend some time thinking about what matters to you, and what you would like your treating team to know about you, your life and your healthcare preferences.
+Spend some time thinking about what matters to you, and what you would like your treating team to know about you, your goals and your healthcare preferences.

-We understand your emotions and feelings of fear or uncertainty may make it difficult for you to share what matters to you with a healthcare professional, but you should feel free to discuss:
+Your emotions and feelings of fear or uncertainty may make it difficult for you to share what matters to you with a healthcare worker, but we encourage you (or the person who cares for you) to tell us:

-- what you need to feel safe and comfortable in your healthcare journey.
+- what you need to feel safe and comfortable in hospital

 Step 2: share what matters to you